Title:

 Maescoed still occurs on modern maps in three forms as Upper, Middle and Lower Maescoed without being very clear where one ends and the next begins.

-Once gifted these lands remained in separate holdings that descended separately and were held by differing Lords of the Manor.
-Each was subject to a differing management philosophy that shaped the nature of the manors.
-In Newton , Margery had the Lower and Upper Maescoeds and Maud the Middle Maescoed.
-By the 18th century the Marquis of Abergavenny had come to hold the Lower and Upper Maescoed and the Jefferies family of Brecon held the Middle Maescoed.
-And so today the manor records of one are in the Gwent Record Office and those of the other in the Hereford Record Office.
+Why are there 3 Maescoeds?
+Why not 2 or 1?
+The separation may date from division of de Lacy lands in the 13th century by inheritance to the two sisters Maud and Margery de Lacy.
+The two shares were not in compact blocks but split into multiple pieces, subsequently to be held by separate Lords of the Manor .
+Each was also subject to a differing management philosophy that shaped the nature of the manors.
+In Newton, Margery had the Lower and Upper Maescoed and Maud the Middle Maescoed.
+By the 18th century the Marquis of Abergavenny and his family had managed the former for more than 200 years, while the Jefferies family of Brecon had recently acquired the latter.
+And so today the manor records of one are held in the Gwent Record Office and those of the other in the Hereford Record Office.

-It would appear that the stewards managing the estates of the Marquis of Abergavenny had an eye open for income, and in the18th century would give small copyhold holdings to those who could buy them.
+It would appear that the stewards managing the estates of the Marquis of Abergavenny had an eye open for income, and in the18th century would grant small leasehold plots to those who could afford them.
 Hence his Maescoed lands were split into numerous but very small cottage holdings of an acre or two.
 The field pattern this created is very distinctive and can easily be seen on large-scale maps or aerial photographs.
+Eventually the Herefordshire Estates of the Marquis of Abergavenny including those of the Lower and Upper Maescoeds were sold at auction in 1920.

 Enclosure of the commons was mainly piecemeal and progressive.
 It follows that the extent of open common or waste changed over time.
 Residual open Commons remain in both Lower and Upper Maescoed.
 That of the Middle Maescoed was finally extinguished by Act of Parliament of 1816.